Branding Positioning Case Study: How 5 Brands Tripled Leads/Sales

-Neinor Homes, a residential development company in Spain, was having trouble with their sales in one of their development areas in Las Rozas, Madrid – in which they have lots of competition in the real estate market.
+Neinor Homes, a residential development company in Spain, was having trouble with their sales in one of their development areas in Las Rozas, Madrid – in which they have lots of competitors in the real estate market.

 “We are not limiting ourselves to the area of influence as the competition was doing.” – LOVE SEES IT